Why US Brokerage Accounts of American Expats are Being Closed (2017)

 Introduction: Banking Service Restrictions Present New Problem for Americans Abroad

 This Thun Research article briefly discusses reasons behind brokerage account restrictions and proposes solutions for frustrated U.S. expat investors.
-Please also view the American Expat Account Closure webinar for more information on this topic.
+Please also view the American Expat Account Closure webinar for more information on finding an American expat friendly brokerage.

 Why are Expat Brokerage Accounts Being Closed?